TL;DR – How to Sleep in a Recliner

 We’re repeating the steps outlined in our summary here just so you don’t have to scroll back to the top!
 We’ll also be providing some additional notes and observations.

-If you must take this step, be sure to tuck the sheet in as you’re able and make sure it doesn’t drape significantly onto the footrest.
-If it does, then when you’re manipulating the recline angle, the sheet could become snagged in the chair.
+If you must take this step, be sure to tuck the sheet in as you can and ensure it doesn’t drape significantly onto the footrest.
+If it does, the sheet could become snagged in the chair when you’re manipulating the recline angle.

-You may want a top sheet to sleep on, regardless of what the recliner in question is upholstered in.
-If you do add one, but fabric-clad recliners tend to be much more breathable than their leather-upholstered counterparts, and as such, a top sheet isn’t strictly necessary in those cases.
+You may want a top sheet to sleep on, regardless of what the recliner is upholstered in.
+If you do add one, however, fabric-clad recliners tend to be much more breathable than their leather-upholstered counterparts, and as such, a top sheet isn’t strictly necessary in those cases.

 This is all about convenience and advance planning.
 Once you settle into your makeshift nest for the night, you don’t want to have to disrupt it by having to get up repeatedly for “stuff” you forgot.

-Same idea here.
+The same idea applies here.
 This is all about efficiency and not having to disrupt your nest once you’ve crawled into it.

 For this reason, power recliners generally make much better sleepers than manual recliners, but there are two catches.
-First, power recliners tend to be a good deal more expensive than their manual cousins, and if your budget doesn’t support the idea of a power recliner, then you’ll have to get a little creative with those extra pillows and make it work.
+First, power recliners tend to be a lot more expensive than their manual cousins, and if your budget doesn’t support the idea of a power recliner, you’ll have to get a little creative with those extra pillows and make it work.

 Second, if the power goes out, most of the power recliners on the market today don’t offer a battery backup, so you’ll need to scramble over the side of the chair.
-Alternatively, you could invest in a lift chair, because most of those do come with battery backup systems.
-Again though, the tradeoff is cost.
+Alternatively, you could invest in a lift chair because most of those come with battery backup systems.
+Again, though, the tradeoff is cost.
 Lift chairs generally cost a bit more.

 Lift chairs typically offer an infinite number of positions, which is what makes them the superior choice for sleeping.